WCOS-FM

-WCOS-FM (97.5 FM) is a commercial radio station in Columbia, South Carolina.
-It airs a country music radio format and is owned by iHeartMedia, Inc. The station goes by the name 97-5 WCOS and its current slogan is "Today's Best Country and Your All-Time Favorites."
+WCOS-FM (97.5 MHz) is a commercial radio station in Columbia, South Carolina.
+It airs a country music radio format and is owned by iHeartMedia, Inc. The station goes by the name 97-5 WCOS and its current slogan is "#1 For New Country".
 Its studios and offices are on Graystone Boulevard in Columbia near Interstate 126.

 WCOS-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for all non-grandfathered stations.
 The transmitter is north of the city, in the Arlington Heights neighborhood, off Heyward Brockingham Road.
 WCOS-FM broadcasts in the HD Radio hybrid format.
-It carries a 1990s country hits format on its digital subchannel WCOS-FM-HD2.
+It formerly carried a 1990s country hits format on its digital subchannel WCOS-FM-HD2.
+WCOS-FM is a primary entry point station for the Emergency Alert System.

 Programming

 WCOS-FM plays a variety of country songs, mostly from the 2000s, but occasionally going back to the 1980s, with current and recent hits in heavy rotation.
 Weekdays begin with "The Morning Rush" featuring Jonathan Rush and Kelly Nash.
 Overnights, WCOS-FM carries the nationally syndicated "CMT After Midnite."
 WCOS-FM is South Carolina's primary entry point station for the Emergency Alert System.